adilsaid64/open-rag-stack/README.md

 | **Prometheus**    | [http://localhost:9090](http://localhost:9090) | View raw metrics from services                 |
 | **Mongo Express** | [http://localhost:8081](http://localhost:8081) | Inspect stored user interactions and outputs   |
 | **MLflow UI**     | [http://localhost:5000](http://localhost:5000) | Track experiments, artifacts, and metrics      |

+## What I would change

+This system is orchestrated with Docker Compose for simplicity.
+However, in a real production environment, I would probably deploy it to a Kubernetes cluster.
+And because this was just a side project to explore RAG architecture and MLOps/LLMOps principles regarding RAG, I didn't want to deal with Kubernetes.
+But as everything is containerised, deploying this to a Kubernetes cluster shouldn’t be too much work.

+I would also add better authentication and security with how access keys and passwords are defined.
+Ideally, these would be stored and retrieved from a secret manager somewhere.

+Regarding MLOps/LLMOps, the current implementation doesn’t track model versioning.
+The models are defined within the BentoML services.
+Ideally, these models should be registered in MLflow’s model registry, and then BentoML uses MLflow’s model registry to build the model servers.